dominictristram/dominictristram.github.io/_posts/2016-12-18-metro-mayor.md

 My nomination has been accepted for Green Party candidate for the west's 'metro mayor'.
 Green Party members, I would appreciate your support!

-You can read more on my special Web site - dom4mayor.com
+You can read more on my special Web site - <a href="http://dom4mayor.com">dom4mayor.com</a>